MadhumithL/Loan-App-/README.md

 execute go build .
-you will get binary, then execute ./Assignment this is one session code, run the service dont stop to check all. the scenarioes.
+you will get binary, then execute ./Assignment this is one session code, run the service dont stop to check all the scenarioes.